Froggy Fresh: 2012: Initial virality as Krispy Kreme

-Froggy Fresh era (2012–2018)

-Money Maker (Reloaded)
+2012–2013: Froggy Fresh and Money Maker (Reloaded)

-On December 3, 2012, Froggy Fresh stated on his YouTube channel that his father received a call from the Krispy Kreme doughnut company telling him that his name was trademark infringement.
+On December 3, 2012, Cassidy, while in character, stated on his YouTube channel that his father received a call from the Krispy Kreme doughnut company telling him that his name was trademark infringement.
 He also stated that he could not use any variation of the words 'Krispy' or 'Kreme' without facing legal problems.
-Froggy Fresh (still "Krispy Kreme" at the time) announced that he would be changing his rap name to one of the following, depending on viewer comments: Froggy Fresh, Candy Cane, Jelly Bean, Jelly Bean Jack, Lil Kuntry or White Chocolate.
-On December 18, 2012, Kreme officially announced that he changed his name to Froggy Fresh.
-Prior to changing his name to Froggy Fresh, the rapper was originally going to change his name to Jelly Bean Jack.
+Krispy Kreme announced that he would be changing his rap name to one of the following, depending on viewer comments: Froggy Fresh, Candy Cane, Jelly Bean, Jelly Bean Jack, Lil Kuntry, or White Chocolate.
+Though he was originally going to change his stage name to Jelly Bean Jack, on December 18, the rapper announced he would go by Froggy Fresh.

-In December 2012, Froggy Fresh released his debut album, Money Maker (Reloaded) on the iTunes Store.
+Also in December 2012, Froggy Fresh released his debut album, Money Maker (Reloaded) on the iTunes Store.
 The album featured new songs in addition to existing ones already on his YouTube channel.
-He also announced he was going to release the music videos for the three previously unreleased songs from the album, "ER", "Mike's Mom", and "Same Old Kid".
 On January 9, 2013, the music video for "Same Old Kid", the rapper's first song under the name Froggy Fresh, was released.
-Froggy Fresh received praise for "Same Old Kid", as Barstool Sports stated "It's one thing to outlive your 15 minutes, it's quite another to change your name, content, and brand and still remain relevant."
 On January 26, 2013, Money Maker (Re-Loaded), debuted and peaked at No. 3 on the Billboard Comedy Album chart.

 Froggy Fresh deleted all his music videos that featured the moniker "Krispy Kreme", before re-posting the videos on February 15, switching "Krispy Kreme" to "Froggy Fresh".
 In February 2013, Froggy released an announcement video that also included a freestyle.
 The music video for "Mike's Mom" was released on March 4, 2013.
 In March 2013, John Cena spoke about Froggy Fresh, during an interview, praising the rapper.